antarctica/ops-data-store/README.md

 Datasets hosted in this platform are restricted as to who can read and/or edit from them.
 The platform includes a simple permissions system to enforce these restrictions.

+#### Permissions - roles

+This system includes three roles which can be assigned to individual users:

 - *admin*: can view and change any information to manage and administer the platform (inc. members of MAGIC and BAS IT)
 - *owner*: can change and view information
 - *viewer*: can read information only